Welcome to

 Benson Lock

-Benson Lock may be called Benson Lock but it 's in the parish of Brightwell cum Sotwell.
+Benson Lock may be sited in Benson but it's in the parish of Brightwell cum Sotwell.
 The Environment Agency are due to start soon to remove the old weir structure and hope the work will finish by autumn 2025.

 About our village